LiDlab/TransDSI/README.md

 ## Usage

 ### DSI prediction
-To predict Deubiquitinase substrate interaction (DSI) use `run_DSIPredictor.py` script with the following parameters:
+To predict deubiquitinase substrate interaction (DSI) use `run_DSIPredictor.py` script with the following parameters:

 * `dub`             str, Uniprot ID of the queried DUB
 * `candidate_sub`            str, Uniprot ID of the candidate substrate corresponding to the queried DUB